miladarianfar/Employee-API/README.md

 # Employee-API

-A simple program for sending and receiving messages over the web
+A simple program for managing employees

 ## Technologies
 Project is created with: